Last Modified: 2:19pm 22/04/2022

 Our tiny patients are very vulnerable and we do everything possible to minimise their risk of infection.
 That does mean that we have to place some restrictions on visitors and the number of people who can come on to the unit.

-Parents and siblings are welcome to visit at any time.
+Parents are welcome to visit separately at any time of the day.
 (Don’t forget your headphones).
 We encourage parents to spend as much time as possible with their baby.

 If you would like to be in contact with other families & kept up-to-date with our social events on Facebook search for: MK NNU Special Babies